openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

    * - Problem Display Name
      - The **Display Name** defined for the problem.
    * - Question
-     - The accessible label that appears above the answer choices or the text entry field for the problem.
-In Studio's Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
+     - The text that you identified as the question for the problem.
+In Studio's :ref:`Simple Editor`, this text is surrounded by two pairs of angle brackets.
 Blank for questions that do not have an accessible label defined.

 Entries are sorted by the value in each column, starting with the ModuleID on the left and continuing through the columns to the right.